 Power Crystal: Three, which act as power sources for the Scions' "Alchemator" devices.

-Retcon: If the "ISDF: A Secret History" letter in the manual is to be believed, this game performed a rather major retcon on the events of the first game.
-Unreliable Narrator may be at work here, as the only guy who knows for sure is Braddock.
-Instead of the Soviets recreating a Cthonian superweapon in the Furies, they were instead created from the Black Dogs by Braddock back on Earth, and he formed the ISDF from the NSDF and CCA to fight them, rather then a union of necessity forged on Titan when the Soviet Furies rebelled.
+Unreliable Narrator: The "ISDF: A Secret History" letter in the manual implies that the Scions were involved in the events of the first game.
+Instead of the Soviets recreating a Cthonian superweapon in the Furies, they were instead created from the Black Dogs by Braddock back on Earth, and he formed the ISDF from the NSDF and CCA to fight them, rather then a union of necessity forged on Titan when the Soviet Furies rebelled., but was compiled from information possibly leaked by Braddock himself.
+Braddock also refers to the Scions as Furies on several occasions.

 Sequel Difficulty Drop: Combat Commander is a much less brutal game than 1998 was; you have a limitless source (though limited storage) of biometal from the biometal pools, units as a whole have a lot more health, and your own units are much more competent, and less likely to run you over than they were in the first game.